Stephen Alford

 Stephen Alford FRHistS (born 1970) is a British historian and academic.
 He has been professor of early modern British history at the University of Leeds since 2012.

+Life

 Educated at the University of St Andrews, he was formerly a British Academy Post-doctoral Research Fellow at the University of Cambridge (1997–99) and junior research fellow of Fitzwilliam College, Cambridge and, between 1999 and 2012, a fellow in history at King's College, Cambridge.
 He has been a fellow of the Royal Historical Society since 2000.
 He was taught by John Guy.